japila-books/apache-spark-internals/docs/executor/Executor.md

 === [[maxResultSize]] maxResultSize

-Used exclusively when TaskRunner is requested to xref:executor:TaskRunner.adoc#run[run] (and creates a serialized `ByteBuffer` result that is a `IndirectTaskResult`)
+Used exclusively when TaskRunner is requested to executor:TaskRunner.md#run[run] (and creates a serialized `ByteBuffer` result that is a `IndirectTaskResult`)